 Spousal support, sometimes referred to as spousal maintenance or by the traditional term alimony, comes in two different forms in California.
 Spousal support can either be temporary or it can be permanent.
+In this article we’ll answer the question, “What is the difference between temporary and permanent spousal support?” so you will know how to navigate either one if you face it.

 The type of spousal support ordered more or less depends on the point at which it is ordered during divorce proceedings.
 The basic differences are that temporary spousal support is ordered during a pending divorce and is often calculated by a guideline calculator, much like child support.